Skip to main content

 Licence requirements

-In order to prevent criminal activity in the cultivation and processing of low-THC cannabis, Agriculture Victoria will not issue an authority to grow if:
+To prevent criminal activity in the cultivation and processing of industrial hemp, Agriculture Victoria will not issue an authority to grow if:

 • the applicant or any associate of the applicant has within the last 10 years been found guilty of a serious offence.
 Serious offence means: